pesto-students/p6-varun-Shubham-Sati/Week-4/readme.md

+## This directory contains the assignment related to week 4 ( Javascript )

+It contains 3 folders for 3 questions of Week 4 ( JavaScript ).

 ## Assignment 1
 Implement a function named as getNumber() which generate a random number.
 If randomNumber is divisible by 5 it will reject the promise else it will resolve the promise.